liorwebdemos/RepoRadar/README.md

 4. Generate token

+5. Put the token in appsettings.json's GitHubApi:AccessToken

 After extensive usage you may face rate limits again after all.
-If that happens, either wait a while or switch in Program.cs to the mock DAL implementation.
+If that happens, either wait awhile or switch in Program.cs to the mock DAL implementation.

 ### C. Start Server